m-spangenberg/exercises_databases/README.md

 ### Fixed-Length Records

 Data types like integers can be determined **a-priori** due to the fixed quantity of bytes (4) needed to create one unit of said datatype.
 This means it is much easier to work with fixed-length data types, which can be uniformly partitioned into set sized records, as opposed to text strings, which are variable, and therefore not determinable a-priori.
 We must still keep track of how these slots are used (**insertions**), this is achieved with **packed representation**, or **unpacked representation**.
 Packed representation uses consecutive slots and only keeps track of number of slots used, whereas the unpacked method allows unused slots in-between used slots, but needs a bitmap to keep track of used slots.
-A potential issue with packed representation is that removing a slot (**deletion**) leaves a hole, which has to be filled, which effects the slotID meaning we would have to update any external references.
+A potential issue with packed representation is that removing a slot (**deletion**) leaves a hole, which has to be filled, which effects the slotID, meaning we would have to update any external references.

 ### Variable-Length Records